Birger Wernerfelt

-Birger Wernerfelt (born 1951) is a Danish economist and management theorist, and JC Penney Professor of Management at the MIT Sloan School of Management.
-He is best known for "A Resource-based View of the Firm" (1984), which is one of the most cited papers in the social sciences.
+Birger Wernerfelt (born 1951) is a Danish economist and management theorist.
+He is the J. C. Penney Professor of Management Emeritus at the MIT Sloan School of Management at the Massachusetts Institute of Technology (MIT).
+He is known for his 1984 article, "A Resource-Based View of the Firm", which named and started the development of the resource-based view (RBV) in strategic management.